-My heritage is actually quite mixed (we even have Welsh on my mom's side) and quite complicated in terms of relationships.
-One grandparent the direct product of a slave and the slave owner.
-Although different native tribes are part of heritage on both maternal and paternal sides, we do not mention these family members much.
+My heritage is actually quite mixed and complicated in terms of relationships, [with] one grandparent the direct product of a slave and the slave owner.
+Although different native tribes are part of [my] heritage on both maternal and paternal sides, [our family does] not mention these family members much.
 In fact, the idea of pain, as time has progressed, has also become synonymous with silence.
-I realize, as I worked through this project with you, and a swath of anonymous (to me) people, that a fair amount of my family's history and pain, lies in all of the stories that we did not share.
+I realized as I worked through this project with [Liberty] and a swath of anonymous people that a fair amount of my family's history and pain lies in all of the stories that we did not share.

-As best as I could, expressed in this design is that truth.
-Pieces of textiles from Native American and African American cultures, surrounding the ever-present envelope theme when this project began, serve as petals.
-Much like a petal that falls off of a flower, each one can be quite beautiful on its own, representing part of but not the whole flower.
-This is where I sit with my family history: Incomplete truth--some light, some dark--the flower of our history reduces to petals.
+As best as I could, I expressed in this design that truth.
+[Surrounding a symbolic envelope,] pieces of textiles from Native American and African American cultures serve as petals.
+Much like a petal that falls off of a flower, each one can be quite beautiful on its own, representing part of, but not the whole, flower.
+This is where I sit with my family history: incomplete truth - some light, some dark - the flower of our history reduced to petals.

 - Jeneen Metz

 Pre-order the "Where We Have Been & Where We Hope to Be" zine!
 This book features all 22 quilts by Liberty Worth from the WWHB exhibition, plus guided meditations that will take you through the WWHB journey.